pbouzakis/rusty-htmx/templates/README.md

 ### Reloading
 A baseline for modern web development is the ability to automatically reload the server and client on changes of the source code.
-On the client, this should also include hot reloading where applicable.
+On the client, this should also include live reloading where applicable.

 #### cargo-watch
 This should allow us to restart our axum web server: